jkoz/jkoz.github.io/about.md

 ---
 layout: page
-title: about
+title: About
 permalink: /about/
 ---

 A grad from [University of Science](http://www.hcmus.edu.vn/en/) loves coding, playing table tennis and hanging out with friends.
-Currently, Tai is pursuing mechanic education with IHET program at NAIT.
+I have just got my IHET diploma at NAIT